 Everyone talks about it.
 For some, it’s the deciding factor on travelling or not.
 But what exactly is culture shock?
 And should it be as big a concern as people think?
 Have a read to find out.

 Before I came to China I had people all around me asking how I was going to deal with the culture shock when I arrived.
 I used to tell people ‘I’ll be fine; I don’t think it will affect me’.
-In the end it was true, however at the time I had no idea what it even was.
+In the end, it was true but at the time I had no idea what it even was.
 I think I was just telling people I’d be ok so they didn’t worry.